 Sharing in Group

-Many people feel that they will be forced to tell their deepest thoughts, feeling and secrets to a group, however this is very wrong.
-No one will be forced to do anything they are not comfortable with sharing.
+Many people feel that they will be forced to tell their deepest thoughts, feeling and secrets to a group, however this is not the case.
+No one will be forced to do anything they are not comfortable with.
 How much a group member speaks in group is up to them.
 A member can gain insight and understand just by listening to others.
 The group facilitators will do everything they can to make the group safe for all group members to talk.

 Initially everyone is anxious about going to a group.
 Almost without exception, within two to three sessions, group members feel safe enough to share personal experiences.
 Most of the other members of the group have never been to a group either, so it is normal that all group members initially feel nervous.